Jul 22, 2022

 Product-led sales is the future of how modern software companies go-to-market, but it requires first principles thinking to be executed successfully.
 Traditional enterprise sales was not designed for hundreds of thousands of users, so as you build your product-led sales motion keep in mind that the approaches that worked in the past won’t necessarily work in a product-led world.

-Stay tuned for parts 2 and 3 of this series to better understand when PLG companies are ready for product-led sales and how to use PQAs and PQLs in your product-led sales motion.
+Check out parts 2 and 3 of this series to better understand when PLG companies are ready for product-led sales and how to use PQAs and PQLs in your product-led sales motion.

 Elena Verna is a Head of Growth at Amplitude, Growth Advisor to companies including Krisp, MongoDB, and Maze, and a Board Member at Netlify.
 She is also a former CMO & Advisor at Miro, SVP for Product & Growth at Malwarebytes, and SVP at SurveyMonkey.
 Elena has a breadth of experience in PLG models for B2B companies.